95% Engineers in India Unfit For Software Development Jobs: Report

 They're expert liars, though.

 All that glitters is software.
-(Score:3)
+(Score:5, Interesting)

 I think there are many talented and smart developers in India (as anywhere else).
 The biggest issue is that they mostly want to work for very large companies (prestige), they are in a hurry to be promoted to managers (many are not good at managing anything but it's all about the title) and thus good developers become weak managers.
 This depletes the software developer pool so they have to hire people less and less qualified to do the coding.